 10. Palantir Foundry — Large-Scale Data Integration

-Palantir’s Foundry platform is a general-purpose data integration and analytics platform that has been increasingly applied to geospatial use cases, particularly in defense and government.
-It excels at fusing geospatial data with other data types at massive scale.
+Palantir’s Foundry is a general-purpose data integration and analytics engine that has found a growing niche in geospatial, especially in defense and government.
+It’s strongest when you need to fuse geospatial data with other data types at massive scale.

 Key strengths: